remidinishanth/distributed_systems/docker/readme.md

 <img width="1938" height="1170" alt="image" src="https://github.com/user-attachments/assets/350bd7ad-b9d6-4ec5-bd64-6ec22ffadfc2" />

+* 2005: Open VZ (Open Virtuzzo) is an operating system-level virtualization technology for Linux which **uses a patched Linux kernel** for virtualization, isolation, resource management and checkpointing.
+The code was not released as part of the official Linux kernel.

 * Process Containers (launched by Google in 2006) was designed for limiting, accounting and isolating resource usage (CPU, memory, disk I/O, network) of a collection of processes.
 It was renamed “Control Groups (cgroups)” a year later and eventually merged to Linux kernel 2.6.24.

 * LXC (LinuX Containers) was the first, most complete implementation of Linux container manager.
-It was implemented in 2008 using cgroups and Linux namespaces, and it works on a single Linux kernel without requiring any patches.
+It was implemented in 2008 using cgroups and Linux namespaces, and it works on a single Linux kernel **without requiring any patches**.

 * Docker also used LXC in its initial stages and later replaced that container manager with its own library, libcontainer.